JBroks/GB-Accidents-Dashboard/README.md

 The project aim was to create a dashboard with a simple and modern feel by implementing tile design where each charts is placed in a separate tile.

 Color pallete also strives for simplicity implementing dark background colors, off-white fonts, and bright and colorful charts.
-In most of the cases chart colors were adjusted to emphasise importance / seriousness of each category i.e. casualties / fatal accidents category was represented by red thoughout the dashboard, accidents /  serious accidents category was represented by orange, and vehicles involved / slight accidents category was represented by more neutral blue.
+In most of the cases chart colors were adjusted to emphasise importance / seriousness of each category i.e. casualties / fatal accidents category was represented by red (`#e6562e`) thoughout the dashboard, accidents /  serious accidents category was represented by orange (`#f2893c`), and vehicles involved / slight accidents category was represented by more neutral blue (`#2477b4`).

 ### Target Audience

-This dashboard constitutes a useful analytical tool for transport planners, transport modellers and road desing engineers in a private as well as planners and policy makers in a public sector.
+This dashboard constitutes a useful analytical tool for transport planners, transport modellers and road desing engineers in a private sector as well as planners and policy makers in a public sector.
 The main objective of this particular dashboard is to provide an insight into accident data to transport planning professionals.

 This dashboard provides a user with understanding of the road safety situation in Great Britain as a whole as well as in each region separately.